scicloj/scicloj.github.io/content/en/blog/opening-up/index.md

 In our coming expansion to new fields, let us recognize a few of our usual open-source challenges.
 Arguably, knowing them is going to be even more important now.

 Scicloj is a group of people who collaborate and support each other.
 Throughout the years, a few hundred people have been lightly involved in various ways.
-However, at any given point in time, typically a few dozens are actually involved, and only a few people are active in library maintenance and essential activities.
+However, at any given point in time, typically a few dozens are actually involved, and only a handful of people are active in library maintenance and essential activities.

 The people involved change frequently.
 All of us need to stop sometimes, then return after a few weeks or months.
 Such pauses are often unplanned.
 Free time is inherently variable, and that is always felt in volunteer-based communities.